radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 4. Click the **Delete**  button.
 5. In the confirmation window, click Confirm.

+>[!note]
->[!note] if you delete JSON-formatted resource type files directly on the file system, the RadiantOne service must be restarted for changes to take effect.
+>If you delete JSON-formatted resource type files directly on the file system, the RadiantOne service must be restarted for changes to take effect.
 If RadiantOne is deployed in a cluster, restart the service on all nodes.

 ## Accessing the RadiantOne SCIM Service